WSUReuther/SuperManual/docs/03_shared/03_03_agents_subjects.md

 Linking to a corporate entity:

--   Associative: For a person holding the office named in the corporate agent record.
+-   `Associative`: For a person holding the office named in the corporate agent record.
--   Earlier: For a previous earlier form of the corporate agent record.
+-   `Earlier`: For a previous earlier form of the corporate agent record.
--   Later: For a subsequent form of the corporate agent record.
+-   `Later`: For a subsequent form of the corporate agent record.
--   Subordinate: For a corporate entity "contained" in the corporate name.
+-   `Subordinate`: For a corporate entity "contained" in the corporate name.
--   Superior: For a corporate entity "containing" the corporate name.
+-   `Superior`: For a corporate entity "containing" the corporate name.

 Linking to a family name:

--   Associative: For a person who is a member of the family.
+-   `Associative`: For a person who is a member of the family.
--   Earlier: For a previous version of the family name.
+-   `Earlier`: For a previous version of the family name.
--   Later: For a subsequent version of the family name.
+-   `Later`: For a subsequent version of the family name.

 Linking to a personal name:

--   Associative: For a corporate name, or other person, to which the person is associated
+-   `Associative`: For a corporate name, or other person, to which the person is associated
--   Child: For a person who is a child of the named person.
+-   `Child`: For a person who is a child of the named person.
--   Earlier: For an earlier form of the named person.
+-   `Earlier`: For an earlier form of the named person.
--   Later: For a later form of the named person.
+-   `Later`: For a later form of the named person.
--   Parent: For a person who is the parent of the named person.
+-   `Parent`: For a person who is the parent of the named person.

 ### Donor Organization Names as ASpace Agents
 Agents for our common donor organizations already exist in ASpace.